learn-co-curriculum/phase-1-mapping-arrays-readme/README.md

 // => [1, 4, 9]
 ```

-Let's quickly run th¥rough how we could create our own version of the `.map()`
+Let's quickly run through how we could create our own version of the `.map()`
 method.

 ## Abstracting the iteration